FabiolaBusch/fakechair/README.md

-# FakeChair - Bachelorthesis Project
+# FakeChair - Bachelor thesis Project

 A conference management and review tool on the Ethereum testnet Rinkeby.